 Shop at the Christmas Markets

-For those who are planning to visit Zurich during the holiday season, you’ll find that it’s home to numerous Christmas markets which sell everything from handcrafted goods to delicious holiday treats.
+For those who are planning to visit Zurich during the holiday season, you’ll find that it’s home to numerous Christmas markets that sell everything from handcrafted goods to delicious holiday treats.

 The Weather in Zurich During the Winter